 A: Certainly.
 We are proud of our trips.
 We will be happy to put you in touch with someone who shares something in common with you so that you can communicate your concerns or questions.

-Images of our tour vehicle.
-It is a 2012 Volkswagen Multivan “Highline” edition, with all options, A/C of course, leather, comfort ride, automatic, large luggage compartment
+The European Focus tour vehicle.
+It is a 2018 Volkswagen Multivan “Highline” edition, with all options, A/C of course, leather, comfort ride, automatic, dual electric sliding doors, auto close on the rear hatch, large luggage compartment